 RULE 9.
-CERTIFICATION OF MEDIATION TRAINING PROGRAMS.
+CERTIFICATION OF MEDIATION TRAINING PROGRAMS

 - A. Certified training programs for mediators seeking certification pursuant to these Rules for estate and guardianship matters within the jurisdiction of the Clerk of Superior Court shall consist of a minimum of 10 hours instruction.
-The curriculum of such programs shall include: - (1) Factors distinguishing estate and guardianship mediation from other types of mediations; - (2) The aging process and societal attitudes toward the elderly, mentally ill, and disabled; - (3) Ensuring full participation of Respondents and identifying interested persons and nonparty participants;
+The curriculum of such programs shall include: - (1) Factors distinguishing estate and guardianship mediation from other types of mediations; - (2) The aging process and societal attitudes toward the elderly, mentally ill, and disabled; - (3) Ensuring full participation of Respondents and identifying interested persons and nonparty participants; - (4) Medical concerns of the elderly, mentally ill and disabled; - (5) Financial and accounting concerns in the administration of estates and of the elderly, mentally ill and disabled; - (6) Family dynamics relative to the elderly, mentally ill, and disabled and to the families of deceased persons; - (7) Assessing physical and mental capacity;